vogelito/glacierprotocol/_docs/withdrawal/transaction-construction.md

-In this section, we construct a "signed transaction" in our quarantined environments, verify it, and then use QR codes to extract it from the quarantined environments (for execution in the following section).
+In this section, we construct a "signed transaction" in our quarantined environments, verify it, and then use QR codes to extract it from the quarantined environment to pass on to additional quarantied environments for additional signatures and eventually extract it for execution (in the following section).

 1. Execute [Section VI of the Setup Protocol](../setup/quarantined-workspace/) to prepare your quarantined workspace.